Cordycepsers/Computer_Use_Coding_Assistant/README.md

 # 🤖 Computer Use Coding Assistant

-An AI-powered coding assistant that can control your computer, write code, debug issues, and automate development tasks using Claude's Computer Use capabilities.
+An AI-powered coding assistant that can control your computer, write code, debug issues, and automate development tasks.

 ## 🚀 Features